Justin900429/autonomous_driving_with_diffusion_model/README.md

 ```

 >[!IMPORTANT]
-> User should specify the checkpoint directly in the agent config file by setting `EVAL.CHECKPOINT`.
+> Users should specify the checkpoint directly in the agent config file by setting `EVAL.CHECKPOINT`.

 ```yaml
 ...